Next Generation Science Standards

 (NGSS) – Aligned Programs for Middle School

 Flanders Nature Center and Land Trust in Woodbury is a regional leader in environmental education.
-We are pleased to offer three new programs for middle-schoolers to complement the Next Generation Science Standards (NGSS).
-Each of these NGSS programs is specifically designed to help prepare students to meet key grade-level performance expectations.
+We offer field-based programs for middle-schoolers to complement the Next Generation Science Standards (NGSS).
+Each of these programs is specifically designed to help prepare students to meet key grade-level NGSS performance expectations.
 Each can be incorporated into a unit plan or can stand as a self-contained lesson.

 A summary of our middle school programs is below.